 For more than half a century, Lawrence Livermore National Laboratory has applied cutting-edge science and technology to enhance national security.

-The Laboratory was established in 1952 at the height of the Cold War to meet urgent national security needs by advancing nuclear weapons science and technology.
+The Laboratory was established at the height of the Cold War to meet urgent national security needs by advancing nuclear weapons science and technology.
 Renowned physicists E.O.
 Lawrence and Edward Teller argued for the creation of a second laboratory to augment the efforts of the laboratory at Los Alamos.
 Activities began at Livermore under the aegis of the University of California with a commitment by its first director, Herbert York, to be a “new ideas” laboratory and follow multidisciplinary, team-science approach to research that Lawrence had pioneered on the Berkeley campus of the University of California.

 Livermore made its first major breakthrough with the design of a thermonuclear warhead for missiles that could be launched from highly survivable submarines.
 For decades, the Laboratory led in the development of high-yield warheads compact enough that several could be carried on each ballistic missile.

 Livermore aggressively pursued advances in computer simulations to support nuclear weapons and other research activities, including fusion energy.
 After acquiring one of the first UNIVAC computers, the Laboratory subsequently drove industry’s development of increasingly powerful machines as a first user of the faster computers that followed.

 In addition to meeting the nation’s nuclear deterrent requirements, Laboratory scientists explored the peaceful use of nuclear explosives and made significant advances in magnetic fusion research.
 Concerns about fallout and the effects of ionizing radiation on human health led to the establishment of a bioscience program and strong research efforts in atmospheric sciences that would lead later successes in genomic sequencing and sensors for biosecurity as well as capabilities for modeling atmospheric releases and global climate change.